Sitting on the land that the legendary Stardust once occupied, Resorts World opened in June of 2021 to great fanfare.

-You’ll want to make reservations with Delilah in advance here.
+You’ll want to make reservations with Delilah in advance.

 Hopefully, I was able to help you find an activity or two that is worthy of your Las Vegas itinerary!

-Although the location isn’t ideal, there are plenty of things to do at Resorts World Las Vegas and at nearby resorts on the north side of the Strip.
+Although the location isn’t ideal, there are plenty of “itinerary worthy” activities at Resorts World and at nearby resorts on the north end of the Strip.